Dissemin is shutting down on January 1st, 2025

 Genetic variants in RBFOX3 are associated with sleep latency

-Journal article published in 2016 by Najaf Amin, Karla V. Allebrandt, Ashley van der Spek, Bertram Müller-Myhsok, Karin Hek ORCID, Maris Teder-Laving, Caroline Hayward, Tõnu Esko, Josine G. van Mill, J. van Mill, Hamdi Mbarek, Nathaniel F. (Nathaniel F) Watson, Scott A. (Scott) Melville, Fabiola M. (Fabiola) Del Greco, Enda M. (Enda) Byrne and other authors.
+Journal article published in 2016 by Najaf Amin, Karla V. Allebrandt, Ashley van der Spek, Bertram Müller-Myhsok, Karin Hek ORCID, Maris Teder-Laving ORCID, Caroline Hayward, Tõnu Esko, Josine G. van Mill, J. van Mill, Hamdi Mbarek, Nathaniel F. (Nathaniel F) Watson, Scott A. (Scott) Melville, Fabiola M. (Fabiola) Del Greco, Enda M. (Enda) Byrne and other authors.

-This paper is available in a repository.
+This paper is made freely available by the publisher.

-This paper is available in a repository.
+This paper is made freely available by the publisher.

 Full text: Download